kaiwenx99/LinuxAssign1/README.md

 The output will be:
 ![install packages](assets/5_install_packages.png)

 AUR contains many packages that are not in official repositories, therefore we need an AUR helper to manage these packages conveniently.
 Here, we'll use one of the most popular AUR helpers, `yay` via git clone:

 ```
 git clone https://aur.archlinux.org/yay.git
 ```

-Then we navigate in to `yay` directory and install it:
+Then we navigate into `yay` directory and install it:

 ```
 cd yay